Gamow factor: History

 In 1927, Ernest Rutherford published an article in Philosophical Magazine on a problem related to Hans Geiger's 1921 experiment of scattering alpha particles from uranium.
 Previous experiments with thorium C' (now called polonium-262) (Note: _{88}Ra (_{90}Th) _{92}U are radioactive elements in periods 7, _{84}Po in period 6.
 Spontaneous nuclear fission) confirmed that uranium has a Coulomb barrier of 8.57 MeV, however uranium emitted alpha particles of 4.2 MeV.
 The emitted energy was too low to overcome the barrier.
 On 29 July 1928, George Gamow, and independently the next day Ronald Wilfred Gurney and Edward Condon submitted their solution based on quantum tunnelling to the journal Zeitschrift für Physik.
 Their work was based on previous work on tunnelling by J. Robert Oppenheimer, Gregor Wentzel, Lothar Wolfgang Nordheim, and Ralph H. Fowler.
 Gurney and Condon cited also Friedrich Hund.

 In 1931, Arnold Sommerfeld introduced a similar factor (a Gaunt factor) for the discussion of bremsstrahlung.

 Gamow popularized his personal version of the discovery in his 1970's book, My World Line: An Informal Autobiography.

+Examples

+The Gamow energies for some common nuclear fusion reactions are given in kiloelectronvolts below, as well as the low-energy limits of the astrophysical S-factors in kiloelectronvolt–barns.